 KNOW YOUR SKILLS

 The definition of an expert is someone who is “very knowledgeable about or skillful in a particular area”.
-To become an expert in something you need skills to learn, practice and / or develop a deep understanding of a particular topic.
+To become an expert in something you need learn new skills, practice those skills and develop a deep understanding of a particular topic.
 This often happens at work.
-As you spend time working in a particular area, you gain knowledge and understanding.
-And you gain skills.
-A skill is the “ability to do something well”.
-So when you are an expert, not only do you have the knowledge about a particular area, process, product or person, you also have skills in it, such as the ability to sell it, process it, manage it or market it well, as some examples.
+As you spend time working in a particular area, you gain skills, knowledge and understanding.

 For example, I recently spoke with someone about her career across marketing, product and now human resources (HR).
 She suggested she had a portfolio career, which technically she did in how we currently assess roles and expertise.
-But in relation to her skills, she had some core fundamentals that had carried her through her changes.
+But in relation to her skills, she had some core fundamentals that had carried her through her different roles.
 She had great stakeholder management skills.
 Anyone who works in marketing, product or human resources are responsible to so many different stakeholders.
-Some of these stakeholders across all her roles included; those looking after the communications of the company, those selling the product, those developing the product and of course as an HR professional, every single employee.
 She was great at collaborating stakeholders and taking them on her journey.
 She was also good at pitching an idea.
 The marketing role required her to pitch his ideas for brand campaigns and advertising, the product role also meant she needed to compete for project funding and needed to pitch product ideas and the HR role required ideas for employee growth tools that also needed to be heard by executives.

-She was innovative in all roles, she was reliable, she was creative, she was strategic, she was a great communicator and she liked working in teams.
-All of these skills were used in each of her functional roles and could also be used across in any similar function in another industry.
-Her success in transitioning in to different roles was easier because she drew on her skills and used her time to be recognised as an expert in each function.
+She was innovative in all roles, she was reliable, she was a planner, she was creative, she was strategic, she was a great communicator and she liked working in teams.
+All of these skills were used in each of her functional roles and could also be used across similar functions in another industries.
+Her success in transitioning in to different roles was easier because she drew on her skills and was open to learning new functional areas to grow as an expert in each function.
 She was in the same industry and therefore had expertise in that industry, which helped his transition between job roles.

 For a further conversation about coaching, please contact me: email@example.com or my contact page.